selplacei/konfsave/README.md

 Each configuration is stored as a profile; the script allows you to save the current configuration as a named profile, and then load profiles by name.
 Of course, it's also possible to take these profiles somewhere else by just copying their folder.

 OK, I lied.
 Although this is supposed to be a KDE config manager, it can work for pretty much anything that's stored in your home directory.
 You still have to be on a UNIX-like system, however.
-Just change the paths in `config.py` to suit your needs and use '--no-restart' to disable restarting the Plasma shell if you don't care about its configs.
+Just change the paths in `config.ini` to suit your needs and use '--no-restart' to disable restarting the Plasma shell if you don't care about its configs.

 Inspired by https://github.com/Prayag2/konsave.